pebble-dev/pebble-dev.github.io/_posts/2018-02-02-rebble-web-services.md

 Running these services will cost money.
 Potentially, quite a lot of money.
 To that end, we will be setting up a Patreon page, so that the generous among you can donate to keep the services running.
-Some services are particularly expensive to provide, and so for those we will be requiring that a small sum of money be pledged each month.
-This will enable us to both provide you with the service you want, and to support it sustainably for everyone.
-If you are generous and inclined to donate more, we welcome that as well.
+As a reward for donating and helping us keep the basic service free for everyone, we will enable some services that cost us more to provide for you.

 # What to expect